Maine lawmakers tighten foreclosure rules in win for consumers

 Foreclosures in Maine plunged sharply after the Greenleaf decision, court records showed.

 National banks, title companies and realtors argued the Greenleaf decision threw business into disarray and raised questions about thousands of Maine mortgages registered with MERS, creating potential title defects.
-(Reporting by David Sherwood in Augusta, Maine; Additional reporting by Dena Aubin in New York; Editing by Kevin Drawbaugh and Lisa Shumaker)
+(Additional reporting by Dena Aubin in New York)